MSE Limit CPU Usage Setting

 I agree with your decision to exclude text files to improve scanning efficiency.

-If these type of files are not scanned, they will cause damage to your computer or data.
+If these type of files is not scanned, they will cause damage to your computer or data.
 True text files can't execute virus payloads.